rob-mosher/form-toolbox-app/README.md

 # AWS Integration Diagram

 Form Toolbox integrates AWS services, orchestrated through Terraform, to enhance form data processing and secure storage.
-This integration is pivotal in automating the extraction and analysis of key-value data from forms.
+This integration is pivotal in automating the extraction and analysis of key-value data from digitized forms.

 - **User**: (see above)
 - **Form Toolbox**: Acts as the central hub, including a frontend, API, and database.
 Receives form image from the user, initiates textraction, and polls AWS for raw analysis.
 Transforms analysis into contextual data.